 This BPA-free plastic container allows for a week’s worth of organizing.
-There are seven pill cases that can be removed from the large case for easy on-the-go use, and each of these is divided into morning, noon, and night medications with individual snap locks.
+There are seven pill cases that you can remove from the large case for easy on-the-go use.
+Each of them is divided into morning, noon, and night medications with individual snap locks.

 This pill organizer looks like a rainbow but lacks the bells and whistles of some more expensive options.
 There’s no security lock, alarms, or automatic distribution, so if you need these extra protections or reminders, you’ll want to invest in another option.